 As many as 80% of women experience uterine fibroids at some point in their lives, with many not even knowing it.
-If you have fibroids with uncomfortable symptoms, the expert team of OB/GYNs at New England Women’s Healthcare in Woburn, Massachusetts, is available to help.
+If you have fibroids with uncomfortable symptoms, the expert team of OB/GYNs at New England Women’s Healthcare in Woburn and Wilmington, Massachusetts, is available to help.
 To learn more about evaluation and diagnosis of uterine fibroids, schedule an appointment with the doctors online or by calling the office.

 Uterine fibroids are noncancerous growths that develop within your uterus.
 Fibroids range in size – they can be as small as a seed or as large as a grapefruit.
 You can have just one fibroid or many.
 The clinical name for fibroids is myoma or leiomyoma.